 United Technologies Corporation v.
 Chromalloy Gas Turbine Corporation (1996)

 Represented Pratt & Whitney division of United Technologies in suit brought by Chromalloy Gas Turbine alleging various antitrust violations in the repair market for aircraft engines.
 Chromalloy had sought hundreds of millions in trebled damages.
 After four-month trial, jury awarded Chromalloy no damages.
 Judgment affirmed on appeal.

 Husman v.
 Kiewit (1996)

-Represented Peter Kiewit in 10b-5 claimed failure to disclose litigation involving public offering of fiber optic unit.
-3-day jury trial.
+Represented Peter Kiewit in Section 10b-5 claimed failure to disclose litigation involving public offering of fiber optic unit.
+Three-day jury trial.
 Case settled after opening statements and cross of first witness.
 Plaintiffs represented by Lowell Sachnoff (Chicago).

 Schneider USA, Inc. (a division of Pfizer) v.
 Cordis Corporation (1995)

 Represented Cordis in a suit alleging infringement of a patent covering the tips of catheters used to perform angiography and angioplasty.
 Jury trial scheduled for the United States District Court (D. Minn.)
 (Judge Rosenbaum).
 Patent owner represented by Berj Terzian of Pennie & Edmonds.
 Case favorably settled after opening arguments.

 Represented Miles in optical systems patent case alleging infringement by Miles of Johnson & Johnson flow cytometry patents.
 Three-week jury trial, United States District Court (S.D.N.Y.)
 (Judge Conner).
 Patent owner Johnson & Johnson represented by William G. Todd of Hopgood, Calimafde, Kalil, Blaustein & Judlowe (NY).
 Case won.
 Jury verdict finding no infringement and holding Johnson & Johnson patents invalid.